asabuncuoglu13/equitable-ai-cookbook/README.md

 # Equitable AI Cookbook

-A series of essays and experiments to accelerate the equitable AI development
+A series of essays and experiments to accelerate the equitable AI development.
+This repository contains code, data, and materials that are part of an ongoing research project.
+Please note that the work is in a research preview stage and may produce incomplete or inconsistent results.
+It also contains some content in "under-development" or "in-review" stages.
+Use at your own discretion, and feel free to contribute or report any issues.

 ## Usage